hMatoba/exif-library/docs/developer.rst

 Source codes are in "./src".

 Codes are written in TypeScript.
-Transpile with below comand.
+Transpile with below command.

 ::

     npm run build

-You can get *piexif.js* under */dist*.

 Run tests.